-Students who are prevented by illness, bereavement, or other extenuating circumstance, from writing a final examination, where one is scheduled, may apply for permission to write a deferred examination.
+Students who are prevented by illness, bereavement, or other extenuating circumstance, from writing a final examination, where one is scheduled, may apply for permission to write a deferred examination

 The deferred examination is the final examination for the individual concerned.
-Where possible, deferred exams should be completed by the last day of exams/classes for that semester, or as soon as feasible thereafter.
+Deferred exams are to be completed during the first week of the subsequent semester as per the dates specified in the Academic Calendar.